One of the 7 Natural Wonders of the World

 “…The most wonderful sight I had witnessed in Africa”

-“…it’s rather a hopeless task to endeavour to convey an idea of it in words.”
+“…it’s rather a hopeless task to endeavor to convey an idea of it in words.”

 To be on the safe side, he was very conservative of the length and depth of the waterfall, he explains here why…